 For people assigned female who do not adhere to femininity, they may receive violence in the form of homophobic or transphobic verbal/physical/emotional violence (regardless of whether they identify as queer or trans).

-Physically androgynous trans and non-binary people and those who do not “pass” (whether by choice or circumstance) also experience violence because their existence outside of the gender binary.
+Physically androgynous trans and non-binary people and those who do not “pass” as feminine or masculine (whether by choice or circumstance) also experience violence because their existence is outside of the gender binary.
 “Difference” is often seen as threatening.
-As a result, transgender and non-binary people experience not only interpersonal violence, but systemic violence in the form of:
+As a result, transgender and non-binary people experience not only interpersonal violence, but systemic violence which contributes to: